cncf/wg-serverless/workflow/spec/spec.md

 Branches contain one or more states.
 Each branch must define one [starting state](#Start-Definition) as well as include at least one [end state](#End-Definition).

+The "completionType" enum specifies the different ways of completing branch execution:
-The "waitForCompletion" property determines if all branches must complete execution before the state can transition.
+* AND: All branches must complete execution before state can perform its transition
+* XOR: State can transition when one of the branches completes execution
+* N_OF_M: State can transition once N number of branches have completed execution.
+In this case you should also specify the "n" property to define this number.

 #### <a name="parallel-state-branch"></a>Parallel State: Branch